Any Fin for Love Excerpt

 “Well, move your boat then, lady.
 It’s blocking the ramp.
 I can still get a few hours of fishing in before sunset.”

-Shocked, she turned to face him.
-"It’s going to rain.”
+“It’s going to rain.”

 Oh, real mature.

 Cody rolled her eyes hard enough to hurt and started for the front door.
 Three steps ahead of her, he smacked open the screen door and stalked out to the parking lot.
 If she didn’t get her butt in gear, he could get his boat launched and steal her slip, and what Lynette said wouldn’t matter.
 Cody didn’t trust this stranger and needed to get her own boat in that slip as soon as possible.

 “I’ll be back in a minute, Lynette,” she hollered and streaked out the door after him.

 By the time Cody got her Jeep and trailer turned, the stranger had his rig parallel and ready to back in the water, except she had positioned her trailer in the middle of the double-wide ramp, which forced him to wait for her to launch.
 His impatient scowl was clearly visible through the back window of his enormous black truck.
 Launching her johnboat once would be infinitely better than attempting a replay every day of the tournament, even with McCrabby Pants watching and making her nervous.
 She wiped her palms, one at a time, on the legs of her jeans, then placed her hands at the ten and two positions on the steering wheel and repeated her mantra in her head.

 The top of the steering wheel goes in the opposite direction I want the trailer to go.